Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 While most hardcore puzzlers are pencil and paper purists, we play it exclusively on the app.

-It’s a GREAT app, don’t get me wrong.
-But the growth marketer in me can’t help wonder why they haven’t developed features and campaigns that could take it from the fringes to the masses—especially during a time when most people are self-isolating and looking for games to fill the void after episodes of Ozark and Tiger King run out.
+But the growth marketer in me can’t help wonder why they haven’t developed features and campaigns that could take it from the fringes to the masses.

-Me giving unsolicited advice to one of the greatest institutions in the world because I’m 28 days into self-isolation and bored out of my tree.
+Me giving unsolicited advice to one of the greatest institutions in the world

 Top 10 changes I’d make to the NYT Crossword app